MillenniumDB/benchmark/README.md

 #### Download and install MillenniumDB

-Clone our repository https://github.com/MillenniumDB/MillenniumDB and follow the instructions in the `README.md` to compile the project.
+Clone our [Git repository](https://github.com/MillenniumDB/MillenniumDB) and follow the instructions in the `README.md` to compile the project.

 #### Transform the .nt

-Use the script [nt_to_mdb.py](src/py/nt_to_mdb.py) to transform the wikidata .nt into our format.
+Use the script [nt_to_mdb.py](src/py/nt_to_mdb.py) to transform the Wikidata .nt file into the MilleniumDB format.

 #### Execute the bulk import

-The database creation is the same as in the `README.md` instructions, but we strongly recommend to use a big public buffer.
+The database creation is the same as in the `README.md` instructions, but we strongly recommend to use a big  buffer.
 In our case we used the parameter `9000000`, (9000000*4096 bytes = ~37GB)

 - `build/Release/bin/create_db [path/to/import_file] [path/to/new_database_folder] -b 9000000`

-### Data loading scripts for Jena
+### Data loading scripts for Apache Jena

 #### Prerequisites

-The only prerequisite is Java JDK (we used openjdk 11, other versions might work as well)
+Apache Jena requires Java JDK (we used Openjdk 11, other versions might work as well)

-The installation may be different depending on your linux distribution.
+The installation may be different depending on your Linux distribution.
 For Debian/Ubuntu based distributions:

 - `sudo apt update`
 - `sudo apt install openjdk-11-jdk`

-#### Download apache jena
+#### Download Apache Jena

 You can download Apache Jena from their [website](https://jena.apache.org/download/) .
 The file you need to download will look like `apache-jena-4.X.Y.tar.gz`, in our case, we used the version `4.1.0`, but this should also work for newer versions.